impproductions/beamulator/ROADMAP.md

 ## Fix
 - behaviors in dashboard are broken
 - find a controlled way to handle behavior loading

-## Think about this
-- should executor be a process (or set of processes) and execute asynchronously?
-- remove behavior registry altogether?

 ## Feature ideas
 - save/restore state!!! (ugh)